 If you are filing a fault-based complaint, there are different things that you can cite as the grounds for divorce.
 For example, you can state that impotence, bigamy, adultery, or felony conviction as the reason for divorce.
 You may also state that abandonment for a specific period of extreme mental and physical cruelty or drug addiction is the reason for wanting to divorce.

 Since Illinois courts seldom consider the fault of each spouse as the foundation for dividing property, many couples will not bother having a list of the reasons for divorce in a fault-based divorce.

-Sometimes, you find that your spouse isn’t within reach, for example, he or she is in jail, is deployed with state missions like military, or he or she is not in the state, you should seek alternative serving method.
-You can check with the court clerk in your area to find out more about the service rules in situations that seem extraordinary for divorce forms’ serving.
+Sometimes, you find that your spouse isn't within reach, for example, he or she is in jail, is deployed with state missions like military, or he or she is not in the state, you should seek an alternative serving method.
+You can check with the court clerk in your area to find out more about the service rules in situations that seem extraordinary for divorce forms' serving.

 Many counties require that both spouses file a Financial Disclosure Statement.
 This document is filed with the court at the time of a divorce process.
 The disclosures demand each party to provide a list of their assets, income sources, debts, mortgage expenses, and even credit card bills, among other financial details.
 With Financial Disclosures, they help make the process involving the division of marital property a straightforward one.
 Also, the disclosures help the judges to decide on alimony as well as the child support awards.

 In essence, these are the steps you need to take when you want to file for divorce in Illinois.
 The process of filing for divorce is just straightforward when you know how to go about it.
 Make sure you are precise with the information and fill the details correctly in the forms.

 To file a dissolution of marriage based on no-fault divorce, you and your spouse should have resided in Illinois for not less than three months.
 You should also have lived separately in which case; you stay like just roommates and not like a spouse.